nataliemcmann/redux-feedback-loop/README.md

 ## General Plan

-I think base mode can be done with a main reducer, activeFeedback which will contain data that looks like an array containing a single object:
+I think base mode can be done with a main reducer, which will contain data that looks like an array containing a single object:
     ```js
     {
         feeling,